Osterie/extend-layer/README.md

 This profile moves the keys used for text navigation, text editing, browser navigation, and such, often found far from the center of the keyboard, to the center of the keyboard.

 The program has multiple of these predefined profiles with predefined virtual keyboards, and you can create your own custom profiles with virtual keyboards.

+Other examples of predefined profiles are:
+- Dvorak profile
+- Colemak profile

+When one of these profiles are active, you can press **CapsLock** to change the qwerty layout to dvorak or colemak layout respectively.

 ### How the gui looks